rbuckton/reflect-metadata/README.md

 # <a name="4"> 4 Metadata Reflection API
 In addition to a declarative approach to defining decorators, it is necessary to also include an imperative API capable of applying decorators, as well as defining, reflecting over, and removing decorator metadata from an object, property, or parameter.

-A rough shim for this API can be found here: https://gist.github.com/rbuckton/5903ff8a617f6afc5797
+A shim for this API can be found here: https://github.com/rbuckton/ReflectDecorators

 ## <a name="4.1"> 4.1 API
 ```TypeScript